On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Introduction

 Here $K+L=\{x+y: x\in K, y\in L\}$ is the Minkowski sum of convex bodies $K$ and $L$, and for $\lambda>0$, the $\lambda$-homothety of $K$ is $\lambda K=\{\lambda x: x\in K\}$.
 The reflection $R_u K$ of $K$ about $H$ is $R_u K=\{R_u(x): x\in K\}$, where $R_u(x)=x-2\langle x,u\rangle u$ is the reflection of $x\in\R^n$ about $H$.

 The Minkowski symmetrization satisfies a number of useful geometric properties.
 It preserves mean width, is monotonic with respect to set inclusion, symmetric with respect to the hyperplane $H$, and invariant on sets that are symmetric with respect to $H$.
-And, there exists a sequence of Minkowski symmetrizations of $K$ which converges to a Euclidean ball with the same mean width as $K$.
+Furthermore, there exists a sequence of Minkowski symmetrizations of $K$ which converges in the Hausdorff metric to a Euclidean ball with the same mean width as $K$.
 Naturally, this ball delivers the solution to a number of extremal problems involving the mean width, including Urysohn's inequality.
+For more background on symmetrizations in convex geometry, we refer the reader to, for example, \cite{symm-in-geom,GruberBook,SchneiderBook}.

 Let us now turn our attention to the topic of this paper, functional symmetrizations.
 Let $f:\R^n\to[0,\infty)$ be a measurable function with $\vol_n(\lev_{\geq t}f)<\infty$ for every $t>0$, where $\lev_{\geq t}f=\{x\in\R^n: \, f(x)\geq t\}$ and $\vol_n(\cdot)$ is the $n$-dimensional volume (Lebesgue measure).
 Given $u\in\Sp$, the \emph{Steiner symmetral} $S_u f$ of $f$ about $H=u^\perp$ is defined by